marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

 ### 4. Build and Run the Function

-- Ensure that the Azure Storage Emulator is running (or that you're using an Azure storage account).
+- Ensure that the Azure Storage Emulator is running (or that we're using an Azure storage account).
 - Build and start the Function App locally.
-- If you had placed a message on the `xasa-newhire-queue` in the previous lab, you don't need to do a new POST to the HTTP endpoint.
+- If we had placed a message on the `xasa-newhire-queue` in the previous lab, we don't need to do a new POST to the HTTP endpoint.
 The QueueTrigger should detect that a message is in that queue and should be processed.

 > Is there a blob available in the `xasa-subscriptions` container?